vladcuevas/spring-boot-labas/README.md

 ## Code

-Just download or clone the code, use your favority editor, this one was coded with VSCode
+Just download or clone the code, use your favorite editor, this one was coded with VSCode

 ## Run